How to Deep Clean and Dust Books

-Even if you have embraced audio or ebooks, most of us still have some hardback or paperback books in our home.
-Unfortunately, one downside of owning physical books is that they can collect dust and become soiled and damaged.
-Whether you use your books for stylish displays or reading material, knowing how to properly care for them will keep them in tip-top shape for years to come.
+Even if you have embraced audio or e-books, most of us still have some hardback or paperback books in our home.
+One downside of owning physical books is that they can collect dust and become soiled and damaged.
+Whether you use your books for stylish displays, reading material, or you're creating a library of treasured tomes, knowing how to properly care for them will keep them in tip-top shape for years to come.

 How Often to Clean a Book